-I'm writing you a letter that I know you will never ever read, because I have a blog, and ravenous blog readers like things like this.
-Also because I've wanted to do this for a while.
-I picked you as my letter recipient for the obvious reason, this being that you're my top writing idol, which makes you pretty much my top idol period.
-I'm a novelist, like you, and I write young adult and middle grade fantasy and science fiction.
-In the realm of children's fantasy, I consider your Harry Potter series to be the ultimate work, and so I work every day to come to your level, though I know I'll never make it there.
+I'm writing you a letter that I know you will never ever read, because I have a blog and blog readers like things like this..
+I picked you as my letter recipient for the obvious reason, this being that you're my top writing idol.
+I'm a novelist, like you, and I write middle grade and young adult fantasy and science fiction.
+I consider your Harry Potter series to be the ultimate work of children's fantasy, and so I work every day to reach your level, though I know I'll never make it there.

 I got into Harry Potter in about fourth grade.
 I'd been avoiding it up until then because I have this issue called BOOK SNOBBERY.
-Well, hopefully, I don't have it anymore, but I did then.
-It was over summer, probably 2003 or so, and my cousins on my dad's side were having a Harry Potter first movie year-ago release party or something like that.
-I kind of got roped into watching that movie... and I fell in love.
+Well, hopefully, I don't have it anymore.
+It was over summer, probably 2003 or so, and my cousins on my dad's side were having a Harry Potter and the Sorcerer's Stone one-year-release party or something like that.
+I kind of got roped into watching the movie... and I fell in love.

-My apologies for falling for the movie before the book.
-That's what I get for being a snob.
+(My apologies for falling for the movie before the book.)

-Of course, once I read what of the series was out at that point, I just fell harder.
-Pretty quickly I was going to midnight releases, movie premieres, Harry Potter parties, freaking out over trailers, and being addicted to MuggleNet.
+Of course, once I read the books that were out at that point, I fell harder.
+Pretty quickly, I was going to midnight releases, movie premieres, and Harry Potter parties.
+I freaked out over trailers and was addicted to MuggleNet.
 Harry Potter is just powerful like that.
-Through Harry Potter, I learned literary analysis, book prediction, and most of all, my skill with figuring out romances, all things which have driven my writing and reading since.
+Through it, I learned literary analysis, book theories, and most of all, ~shipping~ character romances, all things that have driven my writing and reading since.

-I was already trying to write novels when I read Harry Potter, but it inspired me through the years to come closer into epic fantasy.
+I was already trying to write novels when I read Harry Potter, but it inspired me through the years to continue my work in fantasy.
 There's nary a thing I don't admire with your skill.
-You know how to worldbuild incredibly.
-Children and adults everywhere get the feeling they could live in the world of Hogwarts every time they read your series.
-I want to live there, or, at least, to know even more about it.
+You know how to world-build incredibly.
+Children and adults everywhere feel they could live in the world of Hogwarts every time they read your series.
+I want to live there, or, at least, to know more about it.
 And I could, because you know everything, even the stuff you haven't written about.
 I can't think of a single other author with that skill.

-I will never, never in a hundred years be able to have that kind of skill, but I will always work towards it.
+I will never, never in a hundred years have that kind of skill, but I will always work towards it.
 More than that, though, I want to be the kind of person you are.
 I admire you so much even beyond your work.
-You do so much for all sorts of charities, and act with kindness to everyone out there.
-You stand up for your country as being portrayed in your books and movies, which I also think is awesome even though I'm not a patriotic kind of person.
-There's no way to fully describe your kindness.
-You stand up for single mothers, for reading, for multiple sclerosis, and so much more.
+You do so much for all sorts of charities and act with kindness to everyone out there.
+You stand up for your country in a pop culture dominated by the U.S. You stand up for single mothers, for learning readers, for multiple sclerosis, and so much more.
 Though I can never have your skill, I do hope to have your charity when I do, hopefully, make it to fame in my own way.

-And your strength.
-It amazes me, so much, and it gives me hope for myself, because I've been through hard things as well.
-The death of your mother, the problems with your first husband, acting as a poor single mother, all of it, is terrible, and you rose so high above it just through your creativity and persistence.
+Your strength also amazes me, so much, and it gives me hope for myself because I've been through hard things as well.
+The death of your mother, the problems with your first husband, acting as a poor single mother, all of it, is tough, and you rose high above it through your creativity and persistence.
 I want to do that too.

-So I guess what this letter comes down to is, I must thank you for everything you've done to inspire me as a writer and a person.
+So I guess what this letter comes down to is that I thank you for everything you've done to inspire me as a writer and a person.
 You have and still do push me forward.
-Someday, when I finally make it, you'll be one of the people I'll credit, because even though I've never met you, I've read your work, and I know about you, and both of those things keep me going even when things get hard.
+Someday, when I finally make it, you'll be one of the people I'll credit.

 Why I Hate James Pat...